Conscientious objector: United Kingdom

 In the Second World War, following the National Service (Armed Forces) Act 1939, there were nearly 60,000 registered Conscientious Objectors.
 Testing by tribunals resumed, this time by special Conscientious Objection Tribunals chaired by a judge, and the effects were much less harsh.
-If you were not a member of the Quakers or some similar pacifist organisation, it was generally enough to say that you objected to "warfare as a means of settling international disputes", a phrase from the Kellogg–Briand Pact of 1928.
+If objectors were not a member of the Quakers or some similar pacifist organisation, it was generally enough to say that they objected to "warfare as a means of settling international disputes", a phrase from the Kellogg–Briand Pact of 1928.
 The tribunals could grant full exemption, exemption conditional on alternative service, exemption only from combatant duties, or dismiss the application.
 Of the 61,000 who were registered, 3,000 were given complete exemption; 18,000 applications were initially dismissed, but a number of such applicants succeeded at the Appellate Tribunal, sometimes after a "qualifying" sentence of three-months' imprisonment for an offence deemed to have been committed on grounds of conscience.
 Of those directed to non-combatant military service almost 7,000 were allocated to the Non-Combatant Corps, re-activated in mid-1940; its companies worked in clothing and food stores, in transport, or any military project not requiring the handling of "material of an aggressive nature".
-In November 1940 it was decided to allow troops in the NCC to volunteer for work in bomb disposal.
-In total over 350 volunteered.
+In November 1940 it was decided to allow troops in the NCC to volunteer for work in bomb disposal and over 350 men volunteered.
 Other non-combatants worked in the Royal Army Medical Corps.
 For conscientious objectors exempted conditional upon performing civil work, acceptable occupations were farm work, mining, firefighting and the ambulance service.
 About 5,500 objectors were imprisoned, most charged with refusal to attend a medical examination as a necessary preliminary to call-up after being refused exemption, and some charged with non-compliance with the terms of conditional exemption.
 A further 1,000 were court-martialled by the armed forces and sent to military detention barracks or civil prisons.
-Differently from the First World War, most sentences were relatively short, and there was no pattern of continually repeated sentences.
-Nevertheless, the social stigma attached to 'conchies' (as they were called) was considerable; regardless of the genuineness of their motives, cowardice was often imputed.
+Unlike the First World War, most sentences were relatively short, and there was no pattern of continually repeated sentences.
+The social stigma attached to 'conchies' (as they were called) was considerable; regardless of the genuineness of their motives, cowardice was often imputed.

 Conscription in the United Kingdom was retained, with rights of conscientious objection, as National Service until the last call-up in 1960 and the last discharge in 1963.
 The use of all volunteer soldiers was hoped to remove the need to consider conscientious objectors.
-Ever since the First World War, however, there have been volunteer members of the armed forces who have developed a conscientious objection to continuing in service; a procedure was devised for them in the Second World War, and, with adaptations, it continues to this day.
+Ever since the First World War, there have been volunteer members of the armed forces who have developed a conscientious objection to service; a procedure was devised for them in the Second World War and with adaptations, it continues.